argoproj-labs/artifact-plugin-s3/README.md

 - `Delete`: Delete artifacts
 - `ListObjects`: List objects in an artifact location
 - `IsDirectory`: Check if an artifact is a directory

-The current implementation provides basic logging and dummy responses.
-In a production environment, you would implement actual artifact storage logic.

 ## Docker